TITLE Director, Marketing, Communications and External Relations - College of Business

-Experience: Three years of experience in marketing, branding, and/or public relations is required.
+Experience: Five years of experience in marketing, branding, and/or public relations is required.

 Skills: Exceptional interpersonal, verbal, and written communication skills.
 A working knowledge of various computer software applications, including word processing and database applications is required.
-Knowledge and expertise with new marketing communications tools, including the use of social media is required.
+Knowledge and expertise in the use of marketing communications tools, including the use of digital marketing and social media is required.
 Strong decision-making skills, the ability to prioritize tasks, and the ability to leverage and manage resources, both internal and external, are required.
 The ability to balance multiple priorities and meet tight deadlines is required.
 Proven project management skills and the ability to responsibly manage a budget are required.
 Skill in media relations is required, including the ability to proactively position University experts and news stories with media outlets.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-7. Utilizes and manages social media interaction on platforms such as Facebook and Twitter to enhance communication with the public as well as specific target groups.
+6. Develops and manages COB social media strategy on platforms such as Facebook, Twitter, and Instagram to enhance communication with the public as well as specific target groups.

-11. Contributes to the overall success of the College of Business Administration by performing all other essential duties as assigned.
+12. Contributes to the overall success of the College of Business by performing all other essential duties as assigned.

-The Coordinator of Marketing, Strategic Communications and External Relations COBA is supervised by the Dean of the College of Business Administration and may supervise full- and part-time and student employees.
+The Director, Marketing, Communication and External Relations - COB is supervised by the Dean of the College of Business and supervises full-time and student employees.